 The North Carolina Alliance of School Leadership Development (NCASLD) received its 501(c)(3) status in February of 2015 and has focused on the key startup activities needed to establish a series of professional development opportunities for school executives and seek funding to support them.
-In 2017, the leadership team reviewed how the organization has grown and improved since its formation, its current status in meeting the needs of North Carolina’s school leaders, and the next steps needed to improve the organization’s capacity to become the provider of choice for professional development of school executives.
-Goals, objectives, and measurable outcomes associated with increasing the capacity of the organization are delineated in the strategic plan that follows, which was formally adopted by the NCASLD Board of Directors on August 14, 2017.
+In 2025, the leadership team reviewed how the organization has grown and improved since its formation, its current status in meeting the needs of North Carolina’s school leaders, and the next steps needed to improve the organization’s capacity to become the provider of choice for professional development of school executives.
+Goals, objectives, and measurable outcomes associated with increasing the capacity of the organization are delineated in the strategic plan that follows, which was formally adopted by the NCASLD Board of Directors on June 5, 2025.

 This plan will serve as a guide for the leadership team, board and contractors as they move the organization forward in meeting the needs of school leaders across North Carolina.
-In implementing this plan, NCASLD will leverage partnerships with the State Board of Education (SBE), the NC Department of Public Instruction, the North Carolina Business Committee for Education, the NC Friday Institute for Educational Innovation, various institutions associated with the University of North Carolina System, and Regional Education Service Agencies (RESAs).
+In implementing this plan, NCASLD will leverage partnerships with the State Board of Education (SBE), the NC Department of Public Instruction, and the varied non-profits, organizations and state institutions that serve to support North Carolina’s public school system.

 The leadership team and Board of Directors are committed to periodically reviewing this strategic plan to determine the status of the goals and strategies and updating the plan as needed to ensure the continued growth and viability of the organization.